Friday 31st July to Sunday 2nd August 2020

 I’ve been looking forward to the 2017 Something Wild Festival since the last one finished.

-Our caterers Bamboo Cafe will be on-hand to serve teas, coffees and cake.
-Additionally, our honesty bar and Clive’s Pies will be available at the cow shed.
+Our caterers Bamboo Cafe will be on-hand to serve dinner on Saturday plus breakfasts, teas, coffees and cake.
+Additionally, our bar and Clive’s Pies will be available at the cow shed.

-6pm – 9pm: Registration in the cow shed
+6pm – 7.30pm: Registration in the cow shed (This will consist of picking up race packs)

-6pm: Guided wild swim in a secret spot 20 minutes walk from the campsite (meet at the cow shed)
+6pm: Guided wild swim in a secret spot 20 minutes walk from the campsite (meet at the cow shed).
+The Swim is being led by Andrew Butler and donations all be accepted for his chosen charity Ronald McDonald, which provides ‘home away from home’ accommodation for families with children in hospital.

-7am – 9am: Registration in the cow shed
+7am – 10.15am: Registration in the cow shed (This will consist of picking up race packs)

 7am – 12am: Breakfast Cafe (teas, coffees, artisan breads and pastries by Bamboo Cafe)